 15 of 24

-Fill In the Small Gaps with Seed Beads
+Fill in the Small Gaps With Seed Beads

 When you have only small gaps remaining on your mesh, you can begin to fill them in with the size 11/0 seed beads.
-My largest gaps were between the pearls and the drop beads.
+Our largest gaps were between the pearls and the drop beads.
 You can also stitch strands of seed beads over other beads to create a more layered effect.

 16 of 24